Esri/storymap-cascade/README.md

 A copy of the license is available in the repository's [LICENSE.txt](LICENSE.txt) file.

-Some open-source components of this project are licensed under other License terms, see `src/lib/` folder for respective licence files.
+Some open-source components of this project are licensed under other License terms, see `src/lib/` folder for respective license files.

 | Library               | License   |
 | --------------------- | --------- |